zfit/zfit/docs/getting_started/intro/data.rst

 .. note::

-    The implementation of the ``from_root`` method makes uses of the uproot packages, which uses Numpy to cast bocks of data from the ROOT file as Numpy arrays in time optimised manner.
+    The implementation of the ``from_root`` method makes uses of the uproot packages, which uses Numpy to cast blocks of data from the ROOT file as Numpy arrays in time optimised manner.
     This also means that the *goodies* from uproot can also be used by specifying the root_dir_options, such as cuts in the dataset.
 However, this can be applied later when examining the produced dataset and it is the advised implementation of this.